 For the Vanilla Glaze:

-- 4 tbsp vegan butter (softened if using the stick kind)
+- 4 tablespoon vegan butter (softened if using the stick kind)

 - 2 cups confectioner's sugar